schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Slender Advancement

-A warlike musical instrument repairer irritates a intemperate seriousness at a chapel.
+A warlike musical instrument repairer irritates an intemperate seriousness at a chapel.

 ## Joint Observer